AAbcde/from-junior-to-senior/README.md

 [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix)).
 Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university).

-As I am studying for a degree in geophysics, this study plan includes enough math and physics and no web development, mobile development, UI design, SEO, marketing etc. If you don't like that — you can fork the repo and make your own plan.
+As I am studying for a degree in geophysics, this study plan includes enough math, physics and chemistry, and no web development, mobile development, UI design, SEO, marketing etc. If you don't like that — you can fork the repo and make your own plan.

 Programming exercises are written in C, C++, Haskell, Python and JavaScript.
-Math and physics exercises are written in LaTeX.
+Math, physical and chemical exercises are written in LaTeX.

 ## Table of contents